alice173/WSW/README.md

   - Reflection: Strategic use of AI allowed for rapid prototyping, with minor adjustments for alignment with project goals.
   - Examples: Reverse prompts for alternative code solutions and question-answer prompts for resolving specific challenges.
 - **Debugging:**
-  - Reflection: Key interventions included resolving logic errors and enhancing maintainability, with a focus on simplifying complex logic to make it accessible.
+  - Reflection: Key interventions included resolving logic errors and enhancing maintainability.
 - **Performance and UX Optimization:**
   - Reflection: Minimal manual adjustments were needed to apply AI-driven improvements, which enhanced application speed and user experience for all users.
 - **Automated Unit Testing:**